Statement of Intent: Humanities

 ‘A high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.’

 Our geography curriculum enables children to consider UNICEF’s Global Goals, which are directly linked to our ethos as a Rights Respecting School.
-Where possible, connections are made with children’s daily lives and includes people from the local community.
+Where possible, connections are made with children’s daily lives and includes people from our local community.
 School visits and learning walks around the local area support geographical learning and take advantage of our close proximity to Mitcham Common, Mitcham town centre, the river Wandle and Morden Hall Park.

-Our curriculum has been carefully planned to ensure that teaching incorporates the gradual progression of skills in geographical enquiry across the EYFS, Key Stage 1 and 2, as outlined in the National Curriculum.
 To inspire a sense of wonder and exploration, children learn about physical and human geography, including the location and formation of significant global landmarks and how people interact with their environments.
 This includes the exploration of cultural, social, economical and environmental connections.